sirransu/UserLoginScript/README.md

 # UserLoginScript
-Template user login/authentication script.
+Template user login/authentication PHP script.
-Uses basic css styling and password hashing.
-Only runs locally using online mySQL database for now.
+The script uses basic css styling and password hashing and is now hosted at "dommrid.heliohost.org" (the first page is a placeholder index.html).
+Don't use a real password if registering a user as the SSL certificate is not properly installed yet.